-Feeder School is a school from which a majority of students progress to a higher-level educational school.
+Feeder School is a school from which students progress to a higher-level educational school.
 For example, middle schools are feeder schools for high schools.
 A school is considered a feeder school if 50 percent or more of the students in the terminating grade attend a single school.
-For example, a middle school where 78 percent of the eighth-grade students attend the same high school would be a feeder school of that high school.
+For example, a middle school where 78 percent of the 8th grade students attend the same high school would be a feeder school of that high school.

-Final Resources is the numerator or top of the ratio that is the percent of adequacy.
-It consists of a district's Local Capacity Target, Corporate Personal Property Replacement Tax revenue, and Base Funding Minimum.
+Final Resources is the numerator or top of the ratio that is the percentage of adequacy.
+It consists of a district's Local Capacity Target, Corporate Personal Property Replacement Tax revenue, and BFM.

-Financial Capacity to Meet Expectations.
-See Percent of Adequacy.
+Financial Capacity to Meet Expectations see Percentage of Adequacy.